 Make sure your statement is clear, concise and refers to the regulations.

 The form is the key part of your appeal – it’s worth spending quite a lot of time on it.
 Make sure it’s thorough, focuses on the strong areas of your argument, but also addresses weaker areas with clarity.
-For example, if you failed to submit a mitigating circumstances form on time – explain thoroughly and clearly why this was.

 Make sure you’ve got evidence to back up any point you’re making (things like Doctor’s notes and e-mail transcripts).
 Try to make sure all the evidence is included with your original form but if this is not possible, explain that it will be submitted later and that it’s on its way.